|

 1. Make Pickles

 Pickled peppers are a must have in the Pepper Geek refrigerator.
-A spicy staple, if you will.
+A spicy summer staple, if you will.
 These crunchy, tangy, and fiery snacks are a delicious addition to sandwiches.
 I also throw them in omelets, mac n cheese, and on cheese and crackers.

-For the most part, we like to make “quick-pickled” jalapeños using vinegar, water, salt, and a few herbs and spices.
+For the most part, I like to make “quick-pickled” jalapeños using vinegar, water, salt, and a few herbs and spices.
 Keeping the recipe simple allows the flavors of the peppers to take front stage.

-Quick pickled jalapenos (full recipe here):
+Quick pickled jalapeños (full recipe here):

 • Slice jalapeños into rings.
 You can slice in a different orientation if you want (ex. sticks), but I like classic rings.
 I leave all the seeds in to keep the process simple.
 If you have fresh onions, carrots, or other peppers on hand, chop them and mix them in for a tasty mixed-pickle batch.